EU Council chief Michel to visit China for talks on December 1 - ExBulletin

 EU Council chief Michel to visit China for talks on December 1

-BRUSSELS (AP) European Union Council President Charles Michel will travel to China next week for talks with President Xi Jinping to address the economic imbalance between the two trading giants and Asian nations’ relations with Russia and neighboring Taiwan.
+BRUSSELS — European Union Council President Charles Michel will visit China next week for talks with President Xi Jinping to address the economic imbalance between the two trading giants and the Asian nation’s relationship with Russia. and neighboring Taiwan.

 The one-day visit on Dec.
 1 will seek to strike a balance between the EU’s desire to increase exports to China and the need to stand firm with Beijing in defending democracy and fundamental freedoms, they said. officials said Thursday.
 In recent years, as China has increased its global influence, the EU has increasingly come to view the nation as a strategic rival.